jeferal/point_net_suite/README.md

 ### 1.2.
 Milestones <a name="12-milestones"></a>

-## 2. Project <a name="2-project"></a>
+## 2. Implementation <a name="2-Implementation"></a>

 ### 2.1.
 Data Preprocessing and Datasets <a name="21-data-preprocessing"></a>
-Talk about datasets and any preprocessing such as Areas script, dales dataset.
+Talk about datasets, their particularities and any preprocessing such as Areas script, dales dataset.

 ### 2.2.
 Experiments <a name="22-experiments"></a>

+Intro talking about:
+- mlflow to log
+- metrics we have logged
+- checkpoints and info logged into .pth

 Each experiment must contain:
 1. Hypothesis
 2. Experiment Setup / Implementation